The Corporate Tax Planning Law Review: Ireland

 Negotiations have concluded for new treaties with Kenya, Oman, Kosovo and Uruguay.

 In addition to the negotiation of new treaties, Ireland's existing treaty base will be modified by operation of the MLI.
 Ireland deposited its instrument of ratification of the MLI on 29 January 2019, which entered into force from 1 May 2019.
 The MLI operates to modify existing tax treaties, and how each treaty is modified depends on the method of implementation adopted by each contracting state.
 The key provisions in respect of Irish double tax treaties will be in relation to the tax treatment of transparent entities, dual-resident entities and the introduction of a principle purpose test.

 i Perrigo Irish tax assessment

-It was announced in December 2018 that the Irish Revenue Commissioners had assessed a subsidiary of the listed company Perrigo Company plc, Perrigo Pharma International, to a tax liability of €1.636 million, not including interest or any applicable penalties.
+In December 2018, the Irish Revenue Commissioners assessed a subsidiary of the listed company Perrigo Company plc, Perrigo Pharma International, to a tax liability of €1.636 billion, excluding interest and penalties.

 ii Abbvie Irish tax assessment

 In December 2020, Abbvie plc successfully overturned a €572 million assessment for stamp duty.
 The assessment arose out of Abbvie's acquisition of Allergan Plc for €52 billion.
 The acquisition was effected through a cancellation scheme that involved Allergan plc cancelling its existing shares in a court-approved process and reissuing new shares to a wholly owned subsidiary of the appellant.
 Following an amendment to the Stamp Duty Consolidation Act 1999, the Irish Revenue held that the consideration for the reissued shares was subject to stamp duty.